 Instructors have the ability to give written, image, audio, video, and file feedback to students on assignment activities that include a text box.
 Note that the audio and video recorded using the methods described below will not work with Safari on Mac or iOS.
 Instead, we recommend using Google Chrome or Firefox.
+Note that .heic files taken from iPhone cameras will not convert and will instead appear as a blank page.

 Faculty can also include these types of media when creating an activity.
 For example, when setting up an assignment, forum or quiz, instructors can give a written description, an audio recording, or a video clip (these are highlighted in red).
 In the text box, the audio can be recorded by selecting the microphone icon.
 Similarly, to record video select the camera icon.
 Below you will see a text box where both of these icons are highlighted in red, as well as an example of a written description, an audio description, and a video description.
 Note these are limited to 5 minute recordings